 Ripple

-In rectification and smoothing circuits such as those in power supply equipment, it is a small AC voltage that appears superimposed on the DC voltage.
-It is synchronized with the input frequency and the switching frequency, and represents the AC component that could not be removed by a low-pass filter.
-It is defined as one cycle from the peak of the waveform to the next peak.
-In rectification and smoothing circuits, a low ripple is desirable.
-As an indicator of the precision, the ripple content ratio is used.
-If the effective value of the ripple voltage is ΔVac and the average value of the DC output voltage is Vdc, the ripple content ratio γ is expressed with the following formula.
+In rectifying and smoothing circuits such as those found in power supply equipment, ripple is a small AC voltage superimposed on the DC voltage.
+It synchronizes with the input frequency and switching frequency, representing the AC component that could not be removed by a low-pass filter.
+It is expressed in one cycle from the peak of the waveform to the next peak.
+Minimal ripple is required in rectifying and smoothing circuits, and the ripple content rate is an index that represents its accuracy.
+If the effective value of the ripple voltage is ΔVac and the average value of the DC output voltage is Vdc, the ripple content rate γ is expressed by the following formula.